Lattyware/push-docker-image-to-version-tags/README.md

         # The url of the server to push to.
         server: ""

+        # The path under the server to push to.
+On GitHub Package Repository, for example, this is 'username/repo'.
+        server_path: ""

         # The user to authenticate to the server as.
         user: ""